11 Tips for Traveling With a Puppy

 On the road, watch your puppy for signs of stress, including:

 If your dog exhibits these symptoms, you’ll need to keep practicing and training them to appreciate life on the road.
-Find out how training can help dog car anxiety.
+Find out how training can help dogs with car anxiety.

 Pro Tip: Symptoms like drooling and vomiting could indicate that your puppy is experiencing car sickness.
 If you suspect your puppy is struggling with motion sickness in the car, talk to your vet.
 They may be able to prescribe medication for car sickness or offer other solutions.